'The Nation's T-Rex': How a Montana mum's tramp led to an incredible discovery

 Geologists know the area as the Hell Creek Formation, a vast swath of land eroded just enough to uncover the layers of time and earth where dinosaurs once walked.
 Kathy knew to look for bones and stones alike.

-It was drought time; Yellowstone National Park 640 miles to the south was on fire and the lake level was down dramatically, allowing her to scour widely along the shore.
+It was drought time; Yellowstone National Park 1029km to the south was on fire and the lake level was down dramatically, allowing her to scour widely along the shore.
 That's where she was when a small protrusion from the slope - like the corner of an envelope - stopped her roving eye.
 She bent closer.

 "The light was just perfect," said Kathy, who was 35 that morning and is 66 now.
 "I could even see the webby pattern of the bone marrow."